ankushhKapoor/WikiSpeedRunner/README.md

 ## Inspiration

 This project is inspired by a **Green Code** YouTube video [I Forced AI to Speedrun Wikipedia](https://youtu.be/JvoUHe1OR68?si=Yeo5_a97neHvDOgh) demonstrating an AI solving Wikipedia speedruns.
-This version expands the idea into a full playable system with:

-* SBERT-based semantic navigation
-* Gemini-based reasoning navigation
-* optional browser UI
-* persistent run history